tugraskan/SWIFT/doc/VS-Win.md

 }
 ```

-Here you can add the folder that the SWAT+ executable will run under.
+Here you can add the folder that the SWIFT executable will run under.
 Add a new entry `currentDir` as shown below and save the file (<kbd>Ctrl</kbd>+<kbd>S</kbd>).
 Do not change or delete the `project` or `type`  entry in this file, but you may want to adjust the name to be the same as the `currentDir` folder (see below).
-The value for `currentDir` can be an absolute path or relative to the root of your `swatplus` project folder.
+The value for `currentDir` can be an absolute path or relative to the root of your `swift` project folder.

-As an example, let's assume there is a valid SWAT+ input data set in the folder `C:/work/sp/Ames_testing`.
+As an example, let's assume there is a valid SWIFT input data set in the folder `C:/work/sp/Ames_testing`.
 Add the following to your `launch.vs.json`:

 ```JSON
 {